snovaisg/ICD-Mappings/README.md

 **ICD9 level 3** is the 3rd level of the hierarchy of any ICD9 code (first 3 digits).
 So it also reduces granuality by a lot.

-[CCI](https://www.hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp) classifies each icd9 code into Chronic vs Non-chronic condition.
+[CCI](https://www.hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp) classifies each icd9 code into Chronic vs Not-chronic condition.

 # Usage